kaidez/javascript-prototype-screencast/scripts/01-script.md

 And if I then go to the original constructor function and temporarily add...console.log...and add a parameter of this.

-So they way things are set up now, this console.log statement is returning this, and because it's inside the Blueprint function, "this" should only be pointing to the things that this Blueprint function has access to.
+So they way things are set up now, this console.log statement is returning "this" for the Blueprint function only and not all the things we just saw attached to the window object.

-And that should display that in browser since I created a new instance of Blueprint here...so let's save everything and recheck the browser.
+And that should display that in browser since I created a new instance of Blueprint here...so let's save everything and re-check the browser.

-And as we see, just the properties of Blueprint are displayed...this is what the "this" keyword is getting access to.
+And as we see, JUST the properties of Blueprint are displayed...this is what the "this" keyword is referring to in this case.
 We see the ID...the basement info...the dining room info and so on.

 So we're off to a good start...we've defined the basics of our Blueprint class.
 We need to define some methods on the prototype...will do that next.